 The measurements shall be performed for a serving cell, including PCell, PSCell, or SCell, on the resources configured for L1-SINR measurements within the active BWP.
 For UE supporting bwpOperationMeasWithoutInterrupt-r18, the UE shall additionally be able to perform L1-SINR measurements for a serving cell, including PCell, PSCell, or SCell, on the resources configured for L1-SINR outside the active BWP, provided that the SSB is within the configured UE-specific CBW.
 For UE supporting ncd-SSB-BWP-Wor-r18, the SSB and SMTC in this clause applies for both CD-SSB and NCD-SSB if it is not explicitly specified otherwise.
 If SSB in the active DL BWP of serving cell i is NCD-SSB, for serving cell i the requirements in clause 9.8 apply provided that serving cell i is PCell or activated PSCell.

+For UE supporting [SSB periodicity adaptation], when SSB based CMR and dedicated IMR is configured, SSB in the active DL BWP of the of serving cell i is NCD-SSB, and the requirements in clause 9.8 apply provided that serving cell i is activated SCell.
+UE shall perform L1-SINR measurements for the activated SCell according to the SSB periodicity indicated in the latest common group DCI 2_9 command according to TS 38.214 [26].